Sinus Surgery & You: Making the Right Choices

 (2) A guide-wire that is inserted through the catheter into the blocked sinus

-(3) A small balloon is advance over the guide-wire into the sinus and sinus
+(3) A small balloon is advanced over the guide-wire into the sinus and sinus

 and blocked sinus opening